fureigh/fabric/README.md

 An open-source framework for augmenting humans using AI.

 options:
-  -h, --help            show this help message and exit --text TEXT, -t TEXT  Text to extract summary from --copy, -C            Copy the response to the clipboard --agents, -a          Use praisonAI to create an AI agent and then use it. ex: 'write me a movie script' --output [OUTPUT], -o [OUTPUT]
+  -h, --help            Show this help message and exit.
+  --text TEXT, -t TEXT  Text to extract summary from.
+  --copy, -C            Copy the response to the clipboard.
+  --agents, -a          Use PraisonAI to create an AI agent and then use it.
+Ex: 'write me a movie script' --output [OUTPUT], -o [OUTPUT]
-                        Save the response to a file --session [SESSION], -S [SESSION]
+                        Save the response to a file.
+  --session [SESSION], -S [SESSION]
                         Continue your previous conversation.
-Default is your previous conversation --gui                 Use the GUI (Node and npm need to be installed) --stream, -s          Use this option if you want to see the results in realtime.
+Default is your previous conversation.
+  --gui                 Use the GUI.
+NOTE: Node and npm need to be installed.
+  --stream, -s          Use this option if you want to see the results in realtime.
 NOTE: You will not be able to pipe the output into another command.
-  --list, -l            List available patterns
+  --list, -l            List available patterns.
-  --temp TEMP           sets the temperature for the model.
-Default is 0 --top_p TOP_P         set the top_p for the model.
-Default is 1 --frequency_penalty FREQUENCY_PENALTY
+  --temp TEMP           Set the temperature for the model.
+Default is 0.
+  --top_p TOP_P         Set the top_p for the model.
+Default is 1.
+  --frequency_penalty FREQUENCY_PENALTY
-                        sets the frequency penalty for the model.
-Default is 0.1 --presence_penalty PRESENCE_PENALTY
+                        Set the frequency penalty for the model.
+Default is 0.1.
+  --presence_penalty PRESENCE_PENALTY
-                        sets the presence penalty for the model.
-Default is 0.1 --update, -u          Update patterns.
-NOTE: This will revert the default model to gpt4-turbo. please run --changeDefaultModel to once again set the default model
+                        Set the presence penalty for the model.
+Default is 0.1.
+  --update, -u          Update patterns.
+NOTE: This will revert the default model to gpt4-turbo.
+Please run --changeDefaultModel to once again set the default model.
   --pattern PATTERN, -p PATTERN
-                        The pattern (prompt) to use --setup               Set up your fabric instance --changeDefaultModel CHANGEDEFAULTMODEL
+                        The pattern (prompt) to use.
+  --setup               Set up your fabric instance.
+  --changeDefaultModel CHANGEDEFAULTMODEL
                         Change the default model.
 For a list of available models, use the --listmodels flag.
   --model MODEL, -m MODEL
-                        Select the model to use --listmodels          List all available models --remoteOllamaServer REMOTEOLLAMASERVER
+                        Select the model to use.
+  --listmodels          List all available models.
+  --remoteOllamaServer REMOTEOLLAMASERVER
                         The URL of the remote ollamaserver to use.
-ONLY USE THIS if you are using a local ollama server in a non-default location or port
+ONLY USE THIS if you are using a local ollama server in a non-default location or port.
-  --context, -c         Use Context file (context.md) to add context to your pattern
+  --context, -c         Use Context file (context.md) to add context to your pattern.
 ```

 #### Example commands